Excoriate/go-service-boilerplate/CONTRIBUTING.md

-# Contributing to Golang CLI Boilerplate 🤝
+# Contributing to Golang App Boilerplate 🤝

-Thank you for your interest in contributing to our Golang CLI Boilerplate!
-Our CLI serves as a robust template built on top of Cobra and Viper, coming pre-packed with utilities and AWS adapters via Golang SDK v2.
+Thank you for your interest in contributing to our Golang App Boilerplate!
+Our App serves as a robust template built on top of Cobra and Viper, coming pre-packed with utilities and AWS adapters via Golang SDK v2.
 This document simplifies your journey to contribute to our open-source project.

 ## Pre-requisites 💼